Belthazaar/mini-internet-course/docs/tutorial/routing/BGP.md

 tear down even though the router may be reachable over a different path/interface.
 In practice, operators therefore often use so called "loopback" interfaces as source of the iBGP connections.
 Loopback interfaces are virtual interfaces with an IP address which uniquely identifies the router in your network.
-For example, if you are group 7 and you want to configure an iBGP session from `MUNI` to `MILA`, you could use the following commands (on `MUNI`):
+For example, if you are group 7 and you want to configure an iBGP session from `TOKY` to `AUCK`, you could use the following commands (on `TOKY`):

 ```
 router# conf t